-One of the most valuable assets for any organization are its employees.
-Losing workers to injury or illness can lead to significant disruption as well as added cost for not only the organization but also the workers’ families.
+One of the most valuable assets for any organization is its employees.
+Losing workers to injury or illness can lead to significant disruption as well as an added cost for not only the organization but also the workers’ families.
 Such events can damage workplace morale, productivity, turnover, and reputation.
 Implementing a safety and health program can help organizations avoid the indirect costs associated with workplace incidents.
-In fact these indirect costs have been estimated to be at least 2.7 times the direct costs.
+In fact, these indirect costs have been estimated to be at least 2.7 times the direct costs.

 Management leadership: Managers at all levels must make safety and health a core organizational value and lead by example.
 They should establish safety and health goals and objectives, while providing adequate resources and support for the program.

 Worker participation: Workers (including contractors and temporary workers) should be involved in all aspects of the program, including setting goals, identifying and reporting hazards, investigating incidents, and tracking progress.
 Workers should be encouraged to communicate openly with management and to report safety and health concerns without fear of retaliation.

 Hazard identification and assessment: Procedures should be put in place to continually identify workplace hazards, evaluate risks and prioritize hazards for control.
 An initial assessment of existing hazards, exposures, and control measures should be followed by periodic inspections and reassessments, to identify new hazards.

 Hazard prevention and control: Employers and workers should cooperate to identify and select methods for eliminating, preventing, or controlling workplace hazards.
 A plan should be developed to ensure that controls are implemented, interim protection is provided, progress is tracked, and the effectiveness of controls is verified.